What 49 CFR Part 40 Is

 - What Part 40 is, how it's organized, and who must follow it

-- The six DOT modes and their modal rules
+- The six federally regulated transportation programs and their modal rules

 - The six reasons an employee can be tested